apostrophecms-legacy/apostrophe-browserify/README.md

+# DEPRECATED

+This module is for Apostrophe 0.5 only, not the 2.x stable release.

+Even with 0.5, it requires the server to run browserify and babel, which slows things down needlessly.
+Just create your own gulp workflow in development which generates an output file that is pushed as an asset to Apostrophe in the usual way.

 # Apostrophe Browserify

 This [Apostrophe 2](http://apostrophenow.org/) module enables you to bundle your frontend code using [`browserify`](https://github.com/substack/node-browserify) while taking advantage of automatic minification and Apostrophe's asset pipeline.